 Special educational needs coordinator (SENCO)

 A SENCO arranges extra support for children and young people with special educational needs (SEN).
-In schools they are qualified teachers.

 Their job is to: